alkhasov/learn/README.md

 I already know how to write common html tags and css styles, but for improving speed and convenience I started learning Pug template engine and Stylus stylesheet preprocessor.

-_Currently I freezed my learingo of pug and stylus, but still like them both_
+_Currently I freezed my learing of pug and stylus, but still like them both_

 ## React